marcelmoosbrugger/giles-webgame/README.md

 2. npm install

 ## Usage
-- npm start - To start the server at `localhost:8080` with enabled hot reloading
+- npm run server - To start the server at `localhost:8080` with enabled hot reloading
+- npm run build:dev - To build the dist files for the dev environment
+- npm run build:prod - To build the dist files for the prod environment